Is Fresca Bad for You? A Dietitian Answers

 Fresca is a popular zero-sugar and zero-calorie sparkling drink.
 The brand is owned by Coca-Cola, who describes their product line as a “refreshingly unique, crowd pleasing taste experience?”

-But what’s actually in Fresca that gives it its unique flavor if it has no calories?
-Is the brand good for you or bad for you?
-Are there any questionable additive ingredients in Fresca?
-And how does it compare to other sparkling water brands in terms of healthiness?
+But what gives Fresca its unique flavor if it has no calories?
+Is the drink good for you or bad for you?
+Why was its manufacturer sued?
+And is Fresca healthier or less healthy than popular sparkling water brands like La Croix?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Fresca based on medical studies to give our take on whether the sparkling drinks are bad for you or not.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Fresca to give our take on whether or not it's bad for you.

 Ingredient Analysis

-The ingredients in the Grapefruit Citrus flavor of Fresca are shown above.
+The ingredients in the Grapefruit Citrus flavor of Fresca are shown below:

 Concentrated grapefruit juice is a healthy and nutritious flavoring ingredient, but there can’t be very much of it in this drink, since fruit juice contains calories and Fresca has zero calories.